 The Society was started in 1986 by Denis Dutton and Bernard Howard, amongst others.
-We currently have around 400 members and our annual subs are only $40 for waged and $20 for unwaged.
+Our annual subs are only $40 for waged and $20 for unwaged.
 Please take a look around, and we would be delighted if you would like to join.

 - Palm Reading claims – our response